 This was our first stay and we dove right into Mauritian cuisine through a cooking class for lunch at the Zilwa Attitude Hotel.
 Followed by relaxation at the Spa with hammam and rejuvenating treatments by highly skilled massage therapists at this affordable luxury hotel, which I can highly recommend!

-Read more about where to stay on Mauritius in my hotel blog coming up soon, and find all info about this beachfront hotel already: Zilwa Attitude Hotel
+Read more about where to stay in my Mauritius like a VIP and Luxury hotel blog and find all info about this beachfront hotel here already: Zilwa Attitude Hotel

 2. Nightlife & Restaurants Grand Baie